anekdotes/meta/README.md

 ## ObjectArrayActionDispatcher

-The Object Array Action Dispatcher is a different kind of action dispatcher.
+The Object Array Action Dispatcher (OAAD) is a different kind of action dispatcher.
 It treats an array of objects having different actions to be called.

+To use, simply :
+1 - create the OAAD with the objects that have a function with the same signature to be called 2 - Call the function on the dispatcher

+The following examples demonstrates calling set on multiples registries using an OOAD.

 ```php
 use Anekdotes\Meta\ObjectArrayActionDispatcher;